thermeon/project-guidelines/README.md

     _Why:_
     > Because you want the code to behave as expected and identical in any development machine [read more...](https://medium.com/@kentcdodds/why-semver-ranges-are-literally-the-worst-817cdcb09277)

-    _how:_
-    > Use `package-lock.json` on `npm@5` or higher

-    _I don't have npm@5:_
-    > Alternatively you can use `Yarn` and make sure to mention it in `README.md`.
-Your lock file and `package.json` should have the same versions after each dependency update. [read more...](https://yarnpkg.com/en/)

-    _I don't like the name `Yarn`:_
-    > Too bad.
-For older versions of `npm`, use `—save --save-exact` when installing a new dependency and create `npm-shrinkwrap.json` before publishing. [read more...](https://docs.npmjs.com/files/package-locks)

 <a name="dependencies"></a>
 ## 4. Dependencies

 ![Github](/images/modules.png)

-* Keep track of your currently available packages: e.g., `npm ls --depth=0`. [read more...](https://docs.npmjs.com/cli/ls)
+* Keep track of your currently available packages
-* See if any of your packages have become unused or irrelevant: `depcheck`. [read more...](https://www.npmjs.com/package/depcheck)
+* See if any of your packages have become unused or irrelevant

     _Why:_
     > You may include an unused library in your code and increase the production bundle size.
 Find unused dependencies and get rid of them.

+* Before using a dependency, check you aren't important a massive library to crack an egg
-* Before using a dependency, check its download statistics to see if it is heavily used by the community: `npm-stat`. [read more...](https://npm-stat.com/)
+* Before using a dependency, check its download statistics to see if it is heavily used by the community

     _Why:_
     > More usage mostly means more contributors, which usually means better maintenance, and all of these result in quickly discovered bugs and quickly developed fixes.

-* Before using a dependency, check to see if it has a good, mature version release frequency with a large number of maintainers: e.g., `npm view async`. [read more...](https://docs.npmjs.com/cli/view)
+* Before using a dependency, check to see if it has a good, mature version release frequency with a large number of maintainers

     _Why:_
     > Having loads of contributors won't be as effective if maintainers don't merge fixes and patches quickly enough.